moby/moby/man/src/container/create-example.md

 Then, a user could ask `udev` to execute a script that would `docker exec my-container mknod newDevX c 42 <minor>` the required device when it is added.

-NOTE: initially present devices still need to be explicitely added to the create/run command
+NOTE: initially present devices still need to be explicitly added to the create/run command